Urban plant life

 When Swedish naturalist Carl Linnaeus (1707-1778) named this genus, he let the two showy blue petals of Commelina communis represent two Dutch botanists, Jan Commelijn and his nephew Caspar, whom he wished to honour.

 This species is native to large parts of eastern Asia, from Ussuriland, south-eastern Russia, southwards through China, Korea, Japan, and Taiwan to the northern part of Southeast Asia and extreme eastern India.
 It has also been introduced to western Russia, south-eastern Europe, and eastern North America, where it has become invasive in several places.

 In Chinese traditional medicine, the dried plant is utilized to treat a number of ailments, including sore throat, colds, oedema, bruises, and limited urination.
 A near relative, C. benghalensis, is eaten as a vegetable in Southeast Asia and Africa.

 In this picture, and in a picture on top of this page, Asiatic dayflower is growing along a house wall in Taichung, Taiwan.
 (Photo copyright © by Kaj Halberg)

 This Asiatic dayflower is growing up through the wheels of long-term parked bicycles, Taichung.
-The plant to the right is paper mulberry (Broussonetia papyrifera), presented below, see Moraceae.
+The plant to the right is paper mulberry (Broussonetia papyrifera, see below).
 (Photo copyright © by Kaj Halberg)